renatoathaydes/keepup/README.md

 * must be packaged with `jlink`.
 * the jlink-created image must be distributed in a zip file.

+> See the [trivial-example](examples/trivial-example/build.gradle) for an example of setting up a Gradle-based
+> application build to meet the above requirements.

 There must also be a mechanism for Keepup to know if there is a newer release.
 This is usually a HTTP endpoint which provides the latest version, but can be anything, even a local file.

+> Keepup has the optional [keepup-github](keepup-github) module to get releases using the GitHub Releases API.

 ## Features